daswami/financial-rag/README.md

 - The application is configured to run with `DEBUG=True` in development.
 For production, set `DEBUG=False` and update `ALLOWED_HOSTS` accordingly
 - Ensure proper security measures are in place when handling sensitive financial documents

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License

-[Add your chosen license here]